Demolition of Baccarat Casino ends the eyesore's reign over downtown intersection | CBC News

 It's been described as Edmonton's ugliest building, sitting on a site that is the "gateway to downtown from the north."

-And on Thursday, the squat Baccarat Casino building, with its red brick exterior and pale green roof, is being bulldozed to make room for another surface parking lot in the Ice District.
+And on Thursday, the squat Baccarat Casino building, with its red brick exterior and pale green roof, is being torn down to make room for another surface parking lot in the Ice District.

 Constructed in 1996, the building has sat empty since September 2016 when owner Gateway Casinos closed it to open the Grand Villa Casino attached to Rogers Place.